carlpan/ChiCrawl/README.md

    python dictionary with each KEY being the individual keyword in the menu/tags/phrases section and each VALUE being the list of restaurant that contains that keyword.
    This python dictionary is eventually stored as a JSON file: foursquare.json.

-My contribution to the project
-- Responsible for all Django framework code, Google API, and all front-end code.
-- Responsible for partial Yelp database preparation and Dijkstra’s algorithm for walking distance optimization.